How to Choose a Mortgage Lender in New York: Ultimate Guide

 So you've got some savings, you're tired of living with seven roommates, and you're looking to settle down in the city for a while.

-It could be a good time to start thinking about buying a place of your own.
+It could be an excellent time to start thinking about buying your place.

 An exciting prospect for sure.
 But before you start planning your goodbye party, you've got some work to do.

-In NYC’s ultra-competitive real estate market, you’re going to have to do some homework in order to qualify for a mortgage.
+In NYC's ultra-competitive real estate market, you must do homework to qualify for a mortgage.

-While in many other parts of the country buyers can purchase a home with cash, here in NYC, most people still need to take out loans.
+While buyers in many other parts of the country can purchase a home with cash, in NYC, most people still need to take out loans.

 Why?